DANiel keene t/a the organ inn

 This branch of CAMRA encompasses not only Bath but also towns and villages in Wiltshire and Somerset.
 The whole area is a rich haven of real ale with over 300 splendid pubs and 17 excellent breweries.

-"This award is in recognition of the hard work and dedication Dan and his team have shown over the years, by offering a thriving real ale and cider pub and an asset to the community" said CAMRA Denis Rahilly.
+"These awards are in recognition of the hard work and dedication Dan and his team have shown over the years, by offering a thriving real ale and cider pub and an asset to the community" said CAMRA Denis Rahilly.

-The Organ Inn
+T/A The Organ Inn